“Pain is pain, and it’s always real.”

 The answers to these questions can reveal the extent to which your pain experience might be neuroplastic.
 If this is the case for you, it is be possible to lessen, or remove your symptoms with holistic psychological support, amongst other non-medical interventions.
 Gordon has developed a treatment called Pain Reprocessing Therapy to address the ‘unleaarning’ of neuroplastic pain.
 At Healthy Mind Psychology we specialise in supporting patients who are dealing with chronic pain, helping you to tackle any feelings and emotions that might be contributing to your pain experience – you can read more about our pain service here.

-To find out how we can help you regarding pain, please contact us below:
+To find out how we can help you regarding pain management, please contact us below: